guissmo/blog/src/content/blog/animated-gradient-border-using-css.md

   <button class="button">MAYBE?</button>
 </div>

-But adding the Javascript polyfill, it should work whatever.
+But adding the Javascript polyfill, this one should:

 <!--raw html-->
 <div class="gradient-border polyfill-gradient-animation">